 The supermarket was part of a major chain and like any other place of employment packed with absolute arseholes, and some truly wonderful helpful souls.
 Heather knew which was which and directed her presence to the very nice ones.
 The arseholes looked on in a state of arseholeness that can’t really be defined any better than that.

-The shopping was over, the scramble upstairs loaded with goodies completed.
+The scramble upstairs loaded with goodies completed.
 Mask off, shoes off, bra off, sliding into her tracksuit ensemble and then attending to the shopping.
 The put it away was a routine she enjoyed.
 Not many really big highlife points in Heather’s life.
 Bill had left a note and glass of wine.
 It was lunchtime after all.
 He’d drunk all the wine and only left her a glass, shit, she’d have to go downstairs again.
 Re-dress, re-shoe, re-bra and re-mask.
 Bugger you Bill.

 The restrictions and their impact dominate the overly saturated news bulletins.
 The different states, different zones, different levels of incompetence.
 It was become excruciating listening to people moan on without any consideration of how their actions will extend the spread.
 The news and internet were full on nongs pushing silly views based on breakfast cereal box science.
 Hairdressers, massage operators (adult and non adult) saying no to those who have been vaccinated.
 WTF, easy to understand a no if you haven’t, but a no if you have?